csho24/situationscheduler/PROJ_CONTEXT.md

 - Localhost and deployed both read schedules from Supabase through `/api/schedules`.
 - Having localhost open means it can also trigger scheduling (`POST /api/scheduler`) every 60 seconds while the page is open.
 - No additional persistence of execution history is implemented beyond console logs and optional `lastExecutedEvents` in server storage (for duplicate suppression on the server route).

+### Local vs Deployed (base URL & clashes)
+- For local dev, set `NEXT_PUBLIC_BASE_URL=http://localhost:3001` in `.env.local`.
+If it points to the deployed URL, local calls hit prod.
+- Avoid running local scheduler while deployed cron is active to prevent clashes/rate limiting; keep only one scheduler active when testing.